Extra-Tangy Sourdough Bread

 Extra-Tangy Sourdough Bread – Step 1

-2. Cover and let rest at room temperature for 4 hours.
+2. Cover and let rest at room temperature for 2 to 4 hours.
 Refrigerate overnight, or for about 12 hours.
 The dough will have expanded in size and become more relaxed after its overnight rest.

 Extra-Tangy Sourdough Bread – Step 2